kide-vm/kide/README.md

 Most instructions are in fact assembling correctly.
 Meaning i have tests, and i can use objbump to verify the correct assembler code is disasembled

-I even polished the dsl an so (from the tests), this is a valid hello world:
+I even polished the dsl and so (from the tests), this is a valid hello world:

    hello = "Hello World\n"
    @program.main do